 The higher-risk groups for severe coronavirus illness include almost everyone with dementia, and many older family carers.

 NHS advice on coronavirus

-Visit the NHS website for the lastest medical advice to protect yourself and others.
+Visit the NHS website for the latest medical advice to protect yourself and others.

 Advice for everyone

 We must continue to do all we can to fight coronavirus.
 It spreads very easily between people and not everyone with coronavirus infection has obvious symptoms.

 Changes to the government guidance on restrictions can be confusing, but it’s important to focus on not catching or spreading the virus.

 The important steps remain, and for everyone everywhere, are: